-- (1) No development permit shall be issued for a lot unless the lot abuts and fronts upon a street.
-A lot that has access to a street over a private right-of-way or private easement shall be deemed not to abut a street.
-A development permit may be issued where an access easement to an existing property without lot frontage on a street can be provided by a public authority. - (2) Notwithstanding Section 4.13.(1), an existing building on an existing lot lacking public road frontage may be altered, added to, renovated, replaced with a new structure, changed to another use permitted in the zone, or any or all of these, provided that all other applicable provisions of this Bylaw are satisfied.
+- (1) No development permit shall be issued for a lot unless the lot abuts and fronts upon a public street or a municipally approved private laneway or access easement. - (2) Notwithstanding Section 4.13(1), a development permit may be issued for a lot abutting a future street provided an approved tentative subdivision plan and servicing agreement is in place and all other applicable parts of this Bylaw are met.

-(3) All lots shall require a minimum width at the Street Line of 6 metres.
+- (3) Notwithstanding Section 4.13(1), an existing building on an existing lot lacking public road frontage may be altered, added to, renovated, replaced with a new structure, changed to another use permitted in the zone, or any or all of these, provided that all other applicable provisions of this Bylaw are satisfied. - (4) All lots shall require a minimum width at the Street Line of 6 metres.